Frequently Asked Questions: New Zealand Visas

 Do I need a job offer to get a work visa?

-The short answer is yes – if you are applying for the most common New Zealand Work Visas (Essential Skills or Work to Residence) you will need to have an acceptable job offer in order to get your visa.
+The short answer is yes – if you are applying for an Accredited Employer Work Visa you will need to have an acceptable job offer in order to get your visa.
+This will need to be from an Accredited Employer who has had a Job Check application approved.
 You will also generally need to have a job offer of skilled employment to have enough points to be invited to apply for a Skilled Migrant Resident visa.

 Although most job advertisements will specify that you must have a valid work visa or the right to work in New Zealand to apply, it is absolutely fine (and also legal) for you to apply for a job first and then submit your application for your visa, once you have been offered the job.
 You obviously cannot start work until you have a valid work visa approved by Immigration New Zealand, though.